Publication: Aggregate Economic Shocks, Child Schooling, and Child Health

-Do aggregate economic shocks, such as those caused by macroeconomic crises or droughts, reduce child human capital?
+Do aggregate income shocks, such as those caused by macroeconomic crises or droughts, reduce child human capital?
 The answer to this question has important implications for public policy.
-If shocks reduce investments in children, they may transmit poverty from one generation to the next.
-This paper uses a simple framework to analyze the effects of aggregate economic shocks on child schooling and health.
-It shows that the expected effects are ambiguous, because of a tension between income and substitution effects.
-The paper then reviews the recent empirical literature on the subject.
+If shocks reduce investments in children, they may have a long-lasting impact on poverty and its intergenerational transmission.
+The authors develop a simple framework to analyze the effects of aggregate economic shocks on child schooling and health.
+They show that the expected effects are theoretically ambiguous because of a tension between income and substitution effects.
+They then review the recent empirical literature on the subject.
 In richer countries, like the United States, child health and education outcomes are counter-cyclical: they improve during recessions.
-In poorer countries, mostly in Africa and low-income Asia, the outcomes are pro-cyclical: infant mortality rises, and school enrollment and nutrition fall during recessions.
-In the middle-income countries of Latin America, the picture is more nuanced: health outcomes are generally pro-cyclical, and education outcomes counter-cyclical.
+In poorer countries, mostly in Africa and low-income Asia, the outcomes are procyclical: infant mortality rises and school enrollment and nutrition fall during recessions.
+In the middle-income countries of Latin America, the picture is more nuanced: health outcomes are generally procyclical and education outcomes counter-cyclical.
 Each of these findings is consistent with the simple conceptual framework.
-The paper discusses possible implications for expenditure allocation.
+The authors discuss possible implications for expenditure allocation.

 Other publications in this report series